CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab19.md

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.

 ### Task 4: Add code to translate text

+In this task, you will update the Python application to use the Azure AI Translator SDK, allowing users to select a target language and translate text interactively.

 1. Enter the following command to edit the application code file: